-- To analyze the challenges linked with balancing professional and personal life of women employees. - To study the factors affecting on work life balance of women employees working in Indian banking sector. - To find out the problems of work life balance and suggests the remedial measures to make it effective.
+- To identify the major factors that, influence on the Work life balance of women professional in the present socio-economic system. - To analyze the challenges linked with balancing professional and personal life of women employees. - To study the factors affecting on work life balance of women employees working in Indian banking sector. - To find out the problems of work life balance and suggests the remedial measures to make it effective.